 It's kinda crazy.
-"It" being that, while this year is showing out in a billion of different ways, on many levels, I personally feel more peaceful than I ever have.
-One day, maybe I'll get into how I know a big part of that came from removing some people, places, things and ideas (boundaries; boundaries are good, y'all) that were no longer serving me—and more importantly, where I am headed.
+"It" being that, while this year is showing out in a billion different ways, on many levels, I feel more peaceful than I ever have.
+One day, maybe I'll get into how I know a big part of that came from removing some people, places, things, and ideas (boundaries; boundaries are good , y'all) that were no longer serving me —and, more importantly, where I am headed.
 Yet, my inner peace goes even beyond that.

-I know 2020 is trying to steal a lot of our peace, sis.
-That is for damn sure.
-Just know that whatever is trying to shake you to your core, there is a way to maintain in the midst of it.
-Here are some suggestions that have definitely worked for me.
+Just know that whatever is trying to shake you to your core, there is a way to maintain peace in the midst of it.
+Here are some suggestions that have worked for me.

 Create Your Own “Bubble”